muir/drbd-lxd/README.md

 that invokes scripts to react to changes in DRBD status.

 #### Fencing

+Fencing is an important concept with two-node failover.
+In normal operation, the systems run in master/slave mode with data writes returning only when the data has been written to both systems.

+If one system is down, the other can run.
+At this point the other system becomes out-of-sync and stale, but since it's down, it doesn't know that it's stale.

+When the stale system comes up, if it cannot reach the other system, it doesn't know if it's safe to become the master.
+If it were to become master, the data would diverge in a way that cannot be automatically resolved since the data is a filesystem.

+Fencing is how the stale system can tell if it is safe to start: when a system is running all by itself, it must create a "fence" that stops the other system from becoming master.
+This fence must be somewhere that both systems can access even if the other system is down.

 Install a script to manage fencing.
 This can be implemented in many ways.
 The key thing is to use **external** storage that is highly reliable.
 External means: not